-Under the Amended Auto Portfolio Purchase Agreement, the Seller has represented and warranted as follows.
+Under the Auto Portfolio Purchase Agreement, the Seller has represented and warranted as follows.

-- 2. As at the Note Issuance Date, the HP Contracts comprised in the Portfolio are homogeneous in terms of asset type taking into account the specific characteristics relating to the cash flows of the asset type including their contractual, credit-risk and prepayment characteristics, pursuant to Article 20(8), first paragraph, of the EU Securitisation Regulation and the applicable Regulatory Technical Standards, given that all HP Contracts: - (a) have been originated by the Seller based on similar underwriting standards which apply similar approaches to the assessment of credit risk associated with the underlying exposures;

-- (b) have been serviced by the Seller according to similar servicing procedures; - (c) fall within the same asset category (under the EU Securitisation Regulation and the applicable Regulatory Technical Standards) of "auto loans"; and - (d) reflect at least the homogeneity factor of the "jurisdiction of the obligors", being all Debtors resident in Finland as at the Note Issuance Date.
+- 2. As at the relevant Purchase Date, the HP Contracts comprised in the Portfolio are homogeneous in terms of asset type taking into account the specific characteristics relating to the cash flows of the asset type including their contractual, credit-risk and prepayment characteristics, pursuant to Article 20(8), first paragraph, of the EU Securitisation Regulation and the applicable Regulatory Technical Standards, given that: - (a) all HP Contracts have been, as the case may be, originated by the Seller based on similar underwriting standards which apply similar approaches to the assessment of credit risk associated with the underlying exposures; - (b) all HP Contracts have been, as the case may be, serviced by the Seller according to similar servicing procedures; - (c) all HP Contracts fall, as the case may be, within the same asset category of "auto loans"; and - (d) all HP Contracts reflect, as the case may be, at least the homogeneity factor of the "jurisdiction of the obligors", being all Debtors resident in Finland as at the relevant Purchase Cut-Off Date.